4.8out of 3,000+ reviews

-With Progressive, drivers save over $700 on average.
+With Progressive, drivers with good credit save over $700 on average.
 Progressive offers multi-policy and multi-car discounts, continuous insurance, safe driver, paperless discounts, and more.

 Mercury offers quality insurance and affordable coverage.
 You can receive accident/violation discounts, good student, multi-policy auto-pay discounts, and more.

 Freedom National has been offering affordable auto insurance since 1999.
 Its discounts on car insurance include good driver, multiple vehicles, paid in full, senior driver discounts, and more.

 Tips for Cheaper Car Insurance with Good Credit

 Take Advantage of All the Discounts Offered by Your Insurer

 Many companies offer a variety of car insurance discounts, and not just for safe driving.
 Discounts may include having a paperless policy, multiple vehicles, bundling your policy, and more.